Can't Get Out of Bed? This Is Anxiety, Not Laziness

 You're not lazy.
 You're not weak.
 You're overwhelmed.

-It's 11am.
-You've been awake since 6, but you can't move.
+It’s 11am.
+You’ve been awake since 6, but you can’t move.
 Every time you try to get up, your body feels like lead.
 Your mind races through everything you should be doing, making you feel worse, keeping you more stuck.
-You've canceled plans, called in sick, disappointed people - again.
+Sometimes it feels like you’re bed bound, unable to break free from the weight of depression or anxiety.
+You’ve canceled plans, called in sick, disappointed people - again.

-Getting up starts with understanding why you cant
+Getting up starts with understanding mental health struggles

 What you’re experiencing has a name: anxiety paralysis.
 This is why: